 Many nonprofit organizations have made use of the idea of matching gifts from big foundations or corporations to encourage small donors.
 This Tuesday morning itself, Bill and Melinda Foundation gave away $2 million in donations as matching gifts for donations made on Facebook to various nonprofit organizations.

 This #GivingTuesday has seen an increased usage of social media by nonprofit organizations to market their cause and connect with potential donors.
 Different kinds of social media channels with diverse audience demographic distribution were used to increase visibility and connect to as many people as one could.

 Creative fundraising ideas were used this #GivingTuesday to garner support.
-From involving all your supporters and volunteers to getting some celebrity support, charities didn’t leave any stone unturned.
+From involving all your supporters and volunteers to getting some celebrity support, charities didn’t leave any stone upturned.
 And all this hard work seems to be showing results in the form of massive donations which have already been received and have shattered all past records.
-The numbers only seem to be rising with each passing minute.